dangalansky/dangalansky/README.md

   <li>WebDev with Flask, Jinja and Bootstrap</li><br>
   <li>Project and Task Management with Notion</li><br>
 <h3 align="center"><ins>About Me:</ins></h3>
-<p align="center">I began my coding journey in 2021 and immediately fell in love with the process.<br>
-I am currently enrolled in a web development course, mostly focusing on JavaScript.<br>
-I've completed <ins><em>'The Complete Python Pro Bootcamp'</em></ins> through London App Brewery,<br>
-covering everything from data parsing to game development (both text-based and GUI)<br> as well as web scraping and automation.<br>
+<p align="center">I've been a million things: musician, artist, mechanic, student, teacher, programmer, cook but always a creative.
+I began my coding journey in 2021 and immediately fell in love with the process.
+I am currently enrolled in a Python for CV/Deep Learning course, furthering my understanding of digital image processing.
+I've completed multiple courses, covering everything from data parsing to app and web development as well as web scraping and automation.<br>
 </p>